Sw̓iw̓s Park

-sw̓iw̓s Park (formerly, Osoyoos Park, 1939-62; Haynes Point Provincial Park, 1962-2015; sẁiẁs Provincial Park, 2015-16) is a narrow spit jutting eastward into Osoyoos Lake.
-A provincial park in British Columbia, Canada, it is located on the western shore of Osoyoos Lake southwest of the town of Osoyoos.
+sw̓iw̓s Park (formerly, Osoyoos Park, 1939–62; Haynes Point Provincial Park, 1962–2015; sẁiẁs Provincial Park, 2015–16) is a narrow spit jutting eastward into Osoyoos Lake.
+A provincial park in British Columbia, Canada, it is on the western shore of Osoyoos Lake southwest of the town of Osoyoos.

-The park is located near the Canada-United States border at the southern-most end of the Okanagan region of British Columbia.
-Approximately 38 ha in size, the park was originally created in 1939 and named Haynes Point Provincial Park.
+The park is located near the Canada–US border at the southern-most end of the Okanagan region of British Columbia.
+About 38 ha in size, the park was originally created in 1939 and named Haynes Point Provincial Park.
 In 2015, the name was changed by a provincial act from Haynes Point to sw̓iw̓s, the original Okanagan (Nsyilx'tsn) name for a crossing point in the lake, meaning "narrowing of the waters".

 Park history

 Haynes Point and adjacent Haynes Creek were named for John Carmichael Haynes (1831–1888).
 Haynes was "an Irishman who came to BC in 1858 and was a police officer, customs officer, magistrate, assistant gold commissioner, government agent, and county court judge in Similkameen, Osoyoos and Kootenay Districts for many years; he was a member of the legislative council [of the Colony of British Columbia], 1864–66, a rancher in Osoyoos, 1866–88, accumulating 22,000 acres.
 Generally known as Judge Haynes."
 The Hudson's Bay Fur Brigade Trail passed through the area in the 1800s.

 The original name of the park - Osoyoos Park - was established by Order in Council on 25 January 1939.
 The name was changed to Haynes Point Park on 17 May 1962, with its area increased to 38 ha on 12 May 1988.
 The local council converted the park to provincial designation by Bill 17-2000 of the Protected Areas of British Columbia Act on 29 June 2000.